 This course is designed for people interested in pursuing work as a substance abuse counselor.
-The course material will cover the counseling process used in the substance abuse field.
-This course will focus on prevention, intervention and the treatment process as it specifically applies to the substance abuse population.
-Ethical and legal issues affecting substance abuse counselors will also be identified.
+The course material covers aspects of the counseling process and specifically, the 12 Core Functions engaged by the substance abuse counselor.
+It also attends to the treatment process, which includes the continuum of care: prevention, intervention, and aftercare practices.
+Ethical and legal issues affecting substance abuse counselors are also identified.

-Prerequisite: ENG 22 and HSER 268 or consent of instructor.
+Prerequisite: ENG 22 or ENG 24 or equivalent and HSER 268 with grade of C or better, or consent of instructor.